Samarium: Chemical reagent

 In its usual oxidized form, samarium is added to ceramics and glasses where it increases absorption of infrared light.
-As a (minor) part of mischmetal, samarium is found in "flint" ignition device of many lighters and torches.
+As a (minor) part of mischmetal, samarium is found in the "flint" ignition devices of many lighters and torches.

+Neutron absorber

 Samarium-149 has a high cross section for neutron capture (41,000 barns) and so is used in control rods of nuclear reactors.
 Its advantage compared to competing materials, such as boron and cadmium, is stability of absorption – most of the fusion products of ^{149}Sm are other isotopes of samarium that are also good neutron absorbers.
 For example, the cross section of samarium-151 is 15,000 barns, it is on the order of hundreds of barns for ^{150}Sm, ^{152}Sm, and ^{153}Sm, and 6,800 barns for natural (mixed-isotope) samarium.

-Among the decay products in a nuclear reactor, Sm is regarded as the second most important for the reactor design and operation after xenon-135.
+Lasers

+Samarium-doped calcium fluoride crystals were used as an active medium in one of the first solid-state lasers designed and built by Peter Sorokin (co-inventor of the dye laser) and Mirek Stevenson at IBM research labs in early 1961.
+This samarium laser gave pulses of red light at 708.5 nm.
+It had to be cooled by liquid helium and so did not find practical applications.
+Another samarium-based laser became the first saturated X-ray laser operating at wavelengths shorter than 10 nanometers.
+It gave 50-picosecond pulses at 7.3 and 6.8 nm suitable for uses in holography, high-resolution microscopy of biological specimens, deflectometry, interferometry, and radiography of dense plasmas related to confinement fusion and astrophysics.
+Saturated operation meant that the maximum possible power was extracted from the lasing medium, resulting in the high peak energy of 0.3 mJ.
+The active medium was samarium plasma produced by irradiating samarium-coated glass with a pulsed infrared Nd-glass laser (wavelength ~1.05 μm).